Charged With Stalking in New York

 New York Stalking Charge Defense Lawyers

-We are defending our clients from charges of stalking much more often than in the past.
 Stalking involves following someone or attempting to communicate with them repeatedly in a way that causes the person to feel threatened.
-Stalking was a crime that was rarely charged in New York until recently, when the New York Court of Appeals found the aggravated harassment law mostly unconstitutional.
+Stalking was a crime that was rarely charged in New York until recently, when the New York Court of Appeals found existing aggravated harassment law mostly unconstitutional.
 In many domestic violence situations in the past, especially when there was unwanted email, text or phone calls from one partner to the other during a fight or breakup, police in New York charged people with aggravated harassment.
 Since the Court of Appeals decision, the police and district attorneys have changed tactics, charging people with stalking for the same behavior, even if the actions don’t really fit the language or intention of that law.

 Do not fight stalking charges alone.
 Contact the Brill Legal Group.
 Call 888-315-9841 for a free consultation.
 We have offices in New York City and across Long Island to better serve you.